 Focus on four main themes:

-1. Rule of law building in China: analysing the judicial system and its need for reform, the improvement of the criminal trial system, administrative and civil litigation, and balancing the relationship between court and extra-judicial organs.
+1. Rule of law building in China: analysing the judicial system and its need for reform, the improvement of the criminal trial system, administrative and civil litigation, and balancing the relationship between courts and extra-judicial organs.

 2. Globalisation and its impact on the Chinese legal system: adopting and implementing international principles, rules and values in the Chinese domestic legal order.
 This covers topics in both public and commercial law.